 Our mass timber-hotel prototype derived from a collaborative research initiative involving architects, interior designers, engineers, developers, hoteliers, federal bodies, and educators.
 It removes perceived barriers to hospitality timber construction by definitively and objectively dispelling common objections, quantifying environmental and health benefits, and calculating a compellingly competitive cost model.
 Most importantly, it takes a decidedly different tack than other flashy, sky-high timber concepts that can only get off the ground when a city bends the code.
 Under the 2021 version of the most adopted building code and typical site adaptions, developers can build this prototype in any North American city.

 We want to make the sustainable option easy and affordable to ensure it is widely accessible and appealing.
 Our goal for this prototype is to remove the hurdles a developer could face if they took on a project like this alone.
 Our concept is mass timber for the masses.

 Sound, structure, and safety are the three main concerns with timber working in the hospitality space.
 The research team set out to test these myths, debunking them one by one.

 We sized the prototype’s rooms to be easily modified to accommodate various hotel brands and service levels to avoid limiting the design to boutique or luxury markets.
-However, we modeled the prototype after Marriot’s industry-leading hospitality standards.
+However, we modeled the prototype after Marriott’s industry-leading hospitality standards.
 Acousticians modeled timber assemblies to discover a unique combination of structural, wall, and connection details that meet the hospitality giant’s particular sound requirements.

 Structural engineers tested timber structural modules against cost and typical hotel room modules, finding the sweet spot where the space between structural members neatly houses a hotel room with minor modification.
 Advancements in wood and fire science meant clearing the perceived life safety barrier: fire modeling shows the prototype assembly meets performance code with no disadvantages.